In other words -- I am indeed an older guy, but I'm not THAT flavor of "older."

 > Location, location, location: I work near Valley Forge, live in kinda nearby Phoenixville, occasionally play / recharge in Philly or NYC, and have adult sons who live on Long Island, so my availability-territory isn't limited to just "home"; it's more of a broad swath of the eastern seaboard and inland a smidgen.
 In other words: I may not live down the block, but even if you don't live five minutes away that may not pose much of an issue to me (though YOUR mileage may vary, and I get that).

-> Wife 1.0: after eight years of on/off relationships, we finally married when we were 34... and I was widowed by age 35.
+> First marriage: after eight years of an on/off relationship, my first wife and I finally tied the knot when we were 34... and I was widowed by age 35.
 I married her knowing she was ill; we had high hopes she'd beat the disease.
-However, the disease had other plans and took her out before we made it to one anniversary.
+However, her illness had other plans and took her down before we made it to even one anniversary.
 That experience reshaped me in more ways than I can enumerate here.

-> Wife 2.0: after 14+ years of relationship and 11+ years of marriage, she moved out (I was 49); it's a long story as to why, featuring two people who grew distant and the appearance in her life of Mr. Catalyst.
-I played single dad to our school-age sons for the next two years; at that point, we moved them to her place, primarily for a better educational experience.
-We divorced four years later (her idea and expense).
-Now, we're better friends than we were a decade ago, respect each other, and can even joke about our shared past.
+> Wife 2.0: we were together for more than fourteen years, including eleven of marriage and ten of parenthood, until she jumped ship and moved to Long Island (it's a long story as to why, featuring two people who grew distant and the appearance in her life of Mr. Catalyst), leaving me to be effectively a single dad to our two school-age sons.
+Two years later, we both agreed the local school options in the Poconos weren't up to snuff, so we upended our sons' lives again and moved them to her place on Long Island, where they still remain a decade-plus later.
+She and I finally divorced a few years thereafter (her idea and expense); now, we're much better friends than we were in our last years together, respect each other, and can even joke about our shared past.